About Independent College Counselors, and About Me

 If you have a college-bound teen, most likely the process of applying to college felt a little simpler when you applied.
 Nowadays, friends, neighbors, the media, and the internet have you bracing for an unfamiliar, murky, and nerve-wracking experience.
 Your school counselor is an important partner, and, they may not have the time or resources to advise extensively on the college search.

 IECs are specialists in colleges and college admission, essentially personal college counselors, who understand the application process that your teen will navigate.
-Having an expert guide at your side can help you move more efficiently through the stages of finding and assessing potential good college fits, as well as in preparing applications— while filtering the noise about college admission.
+Having an expert guide at your side can help you move more efficiently through the stages of finding and assessing potential good college fits, as well as in preparing applications and staying on top of communication— while filtering the distracting noise about college admission.

 How should you approach hiring an independent educational consultant?

 Independent educational consulting is an unregulated industry.
-More than any particular credential, look for years of experience, a hands-on practical background, and a commitment to ethics.
+More than any particular credential, look for years of experience, a hands-on practical background, and a commitment to ethics, integrity and highlighting the authentic student voice.

 There may be a number of counselors who can provide effective fundamental guidance for you.
 A sense of comfort and fit with your family and your set of values is vital.